0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/MinerState.md

   // Get vdf difficulty constant.
 Will be different in tests than in production.
   <b>let</b> difficulty_constant = <a href="Globals.md#0x1_Globals_get_difficulty">Globals::get_difficulty</a>();

-  // Skip this check on local tests, we need tests <b>to</b> send different difficulties.
+  // Skip this check on local tests, we need tests <b>to</b> send differentdifficulties.
   <b>if</b> (!<a href="Testnet.md#0x1_Testnet_is_testnet">Testnet::is_testnet</a>()){
     <b>assert</b>(&proof.difficulty == &difficulty_constant, <a href="../../../../../../move-stdlib/docs/Errors.md#0x1_Errors_invalid_argument">Errors::invalid_argument</a>(130105));
   };